Geometric triangulations and the Teichm\"uller TQFT volume conjecture for twist knots: New triangulations for the twist knots

 \begin{corollary} Let $n\geqslant 2$.
 Then the Matveev complexity $\mathfrak{c}\left (S^3\setminus K_n\right )$ of the $n$-th twist knot complement satisfies:

 \end{corollary}

 Corollary \ref{cor:complexity} follows immediately from Theorem \ref{thm:trig} and is of double interest.

-Firstly, this new upper bound, which is roughly half the crossing number of the knot, is stricly better that the upper bounds currently in the literature (to the authors' knowledge).
-Indeed, the usual upper bound for $\mathfrak{c}\left (S^3\setminus K_n\right )$ is roughly $4$ times the crossing number (see for example \cite[Proposition 2.1.11]{Ma}); a better upper bound for two-bridge knots is given in \cite[Theorem 1.1]{IN}, and is equal to $n$ for the $n$-th twist knot $K_n$.
+Firstly, this new upper bound, which is roughly half the crossing number of the knot, is stricly better {than} the upper bounds currently {in the literature.} Indeed, the usual upper bound for $\mathfrak{c}\left (S^3\setminus K_n\right )$ is roughly $4$ times the crossing number (see for example \cite[Proposition 2.1.11]{Ma}); a better upper bound for two-bridge knots is given in \cite[Theorem 1.1]{IN}, and is equal to $n$ for the $n$-th twist knot $K_n$.